aralroca/next-translate/README.md

 See a full example [here](https://github.com/vinissimus/next-translate/tree/master/examples/with-dynamic-routes)

+In future major releases, we may evolve simplifying this and removing the "build step".
+If you want to help on this, there is an open issue [here](https://github.com/vinissimus/next-translate/issues/127) to discuss.

 ### Second alternative

 If you don't need Automatic Static Optimization in your project, you can achive the same by using a custom server.